Selkamies/Solita2023Assignment/README.md

 - [ ] Support for future files containing journey data, don't use hardcoded names.
 - [ ] Get a list of all rows that failed validation and the reason for failing to check if we discard rows that could be salvaged.
 - [ ] Performance?
 Threading?
+- [ ] Download the .csv files automatically?

 ### Journeys
 Journey index: